 Get Your Child Ready for the NECAP and CAS

-SchoolTutoring Academy’s NECAP and CAS Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+SchoolTutoring Academy’s NECAP and CAS Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship NECAP and CAS Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the NECAP

 Vermont students take a variety of tests during their school years.
 Teachers develop all forms of assessments – they use portfolios for authentic assessments, norm-referenced tests for ranking purposes, locally developed assessments for local proficiencies and standardized tests that are required by law.

 The New England Common Assessment Program (NECAP) was designed in partnership with Rhode Island, New Hampshire and most recently Maine, to serve as the required assessment program as mandated by the No Child Left Behind Act.
 The assessments are aligned to the Grade Level/Grade Span Expectations (GLE’s/GSE’s) that provide a curricular framework for teaching and learning.
 The learning objectives in the GLE’s/GSE’s serve as the benchmarks for the NECAP assessment.